HECVAT Category

 Are your servers separated from other companies via a physical barrier, such as a cage or hard walls?

-This question is asking whether your organization's physical servers are isolated from other companies' equipment within a datacenter through physical barriers like cages or hard walls.
+Physical isolation in the datacenter is what's being verified: whether your servers are separated from other companies' equipment by barriers such as cages or hard walls.

 Does a physical barrier fully enclose the physical space, preventing unauthorized physical contact with any of your devices?